CDC cites obesity as culprit for hospitalizing children with COVID-19 - NewsBreak

 Of the patients hospitalized for COVID-19, the most common underlying conditions were obesity at 32.4%, followed by asthma (10%) and feeding tube dependence (8.3%).

 The CDC also found that hospitalization rates were 10 times higher for unvaccinated adolescents.
 The study also demonstrates that unvaccinated children hospitalized for COVID-19 could experience more severe disease.
-The study revealed that only 0.4% of vaccine-eligible adolescents hospitalized for COVID-19 were fully vaccinated.School Board member mask move
+The study revealed that only 0.4% of vaccine-eligible adolescents hospitalized for COVID-19 were fully vaccinated.What is the endgame for COVID?
+Omicron clouds forecasts

 In addition, researchers found that the majority of children hospitalized for COVID-19 were Black or Hispanic and under 5 years old, or between 12 and 17 years old.